plan-net/core4/docs/source/config.rst

    configuration values (see :ref:`env_config`).

 If more than one source specifies a configuration key, then the last value wins.
-Local configuration takes precedence over standard core4 and plugin values.
+Local configuration takes precedence over standard core4 and project values.
 Collection ``sys.conf`` takes precedence over local configruation.
 Finally environment variables have the top most priority to set configuration values.